 Claims of personal injury or property damage can be incredibly expensive.
 Even if you’re not at fault, you may still incur considerable legal costs while defending yourself.
 Public liability insurance safeguards your business by providing cover against such claims, including legal defence costs.
 So you can confidently go about your work, knowing you’re protected if something goes wrong.

-All NCPHN contractors are required to have, at all times, Public Liability Insurance for no less than $20 million per claim.
-NCPHN may request certificates of currency as proof of coverage before entering into, or during the term of, a contract.
+All HNC contractors are required to have, at all times, Public Liability Insurance for no less than $10 million for any one occurrence, and $20 million in the aggregate.
+HNC will request certificates of currency as proof of coverage before entering into a contract Agreement.

 To ‘indemnify’ means to cover the insured for the liability owed to the third party for the loss suffered.
 Professional Indemnity Insurance covers against claims for liabilities owed to a third party (typically a client of the insured) for the loss suffered by the third party arising out of the insured providing ‘professional services’.

-Whatever industry you work in, as a professional in that industry, you hold the responsibility that your advice or services is of quality.
-Therefore if you provide advice or services to your client which are incorrect, you could potentially be liable to pay for losses occurring as a result of this.
+Whatever industry you work in, as a professional in that industry, you hold the responsibility to provide quality advice or services.
+Therefore, if you provide advice or services to your client which are incorrect, you could potentially be liable to pay for losses occurring as a result of this.

 Professional Indemnity Insurance is important as the legal costs associated with defending any claims can be significant.
 Professional Indemnity Insurance is important as it can protect you from bearing the full cost of these claims.

-All NCPHN contractors are required to have, at all times, Professional Indemnity Insurance for no less than $10 million per claim.
-NCPHN may request certificates of currency as proof of coverage before entering into, or during the term of, a contract.
+Most HNC contractors are required to have, at all times, Professional Indemnity Insurance for no less than $10 million for any one occurrence, and $20 million in the aggregate.
+HNC will request certificates of currency as proof of coverage before entering into a contract agreement.